ameyak04/Devops-inductions-23-task-2/README.txt

 #this should run all the servers from /root directory

 #Dockerfiles are uploaded for reference ---> the images used in the compose file are built on these dockerfiles
-db Dockerfile downloads official postgres image from dockerhub sets password and also run this sql script at the start frontend dockerfile sets up the frontend server backend dockerfile sets up the backend server
+DB:db Dockerfile downloads official postgres image from dockerhub sets password and also run this sql script at the start

+Frontend:frontend dockerfile sets up the frontend server FROM ubuntu:latest
+RUN apt update && apt-get install -y npm
+RUN git clone https://github.com/ameyak04/Devops-inductions-23-task-2.git /root/Devops-inductions-23-task-2
+COPY ./package.json /root/Devops-inductions-23-task-2/Frontend
+WORKDIR /root/Devops-inductions-23-task-2/Frontend
+RUN npm i
+ENTRYPOINT npm start

+backend dockerfile sets up the backend server